hmwhite2/union-creak-detection-method/README.md

 The method requires researchers to use [Praat](https://www.fon.hum.uva.nl/praat/), [R](https://www.R-project.org/) and [MATLAB](https://au.mathworks.com/products/matlab.html) for processing.

+The demo folder contains two example wav files which have been forced aligned (corrected tier is "SON") and annotated for creaky voice in the accompanying TextGrids.
+These can be used to demonstrate the Union method.

 ## To begin:
 1. Resample sound files to 16000Hz
 2. Install REAPER (either [MacREAPER](https://kjdallaston.com/projects/) or [REAPER](https://github.com/google/REAPER/)) and download CD_method folder (adapted from [Kane et al.](https://github.com/jckane/Voice_Analysis_Toolkit/))